D.C. Cab

 D.C.
-Cab (also known as Street Fleet) is a 1983 American comedy film written and directed by Joel Schumacher, based on a story by Topper Carew and Schumacher, and starring Max Gail, Adam Baldwin, Mr. T, Charlie Barnett, Gary Busey, Marsha Warfield, and Whitman Mayo.
+Cab (also known as Street Fleet) is a 1983 American comedy film written and directed by Joel Schumacher, based on a story by Topper Carew and Schumacher, and starring Max Gail, Adam Baldwin, Mr. T, Charlie Barnett, Gary Busey, Marsha Warfield, Whitman Mayo, John Diehl, Bob Zmuda, Timothy Carey, Bill Maher, and Irene Cara.

+The film was released to negative reviews from critics, but Cara's song "The Dream (Hold On to Your Dream)" was a Top 40 hit, peaking at #37 on the Hot 100.

 Plot

-Naive but good natured young man Albert Hockenberry (Baldwin) arrives in Washington, D.C., with plans to work for his late father's army buddy Harold (Gail), owner of the run-down District of Columbia Cab company.
-Aware of the sorry state of his business and from the growing competition from the popular Emerald Cab Company, Harold wants to clean it up but doesn't have the financial means to do so.
+Naïve but good-natured young man Albert Hockenberry arrives in Washington, D.C., with plans to work for his late father's army buddy Harold Oswelt, owner of the run-down District of Columbia Cab company.
+Aware of the sorry state of his business and the growing competition from the popular Emerald Cab Company, Harold wants to clean it up but does not have the financial means to do so.
 Complicating matters is the motley group of cab drivers that he has working for him.
-They all see driving as a dead-end job while they wait for better lives, until Albert inspires them to work as a team.
+They all see driving as a dead-end job while they wait for better lives until Albert inspires them to work as a team.

-A valuable violin is found in one of the cabs, earning Harold and his wife a $10,000 reward as owners of the cab.
+A valuable violin is found in one of the cabs, earning Harold and his wife Myrna Oswell a $10,000 reward as owners of the cab.
 Harold wants to share the money with the drivers and let them invest in the cab company as partners.
 However, his greedy wife Myrna picks up the reward money and tosses Harold and Albert's belongings out of the house.
 The cabbies are not happy about losing their share of the reward, so Albert decides to donate $6,063 of his own money to the cab company and convinces the drivers to stay and make something of the company and themselves.
 The cabbies completely overhaul the entire business, and the revitalized company soon supplants Emerald Cab as the most popular in the city.

 Later on, the cabbies work together to rescue Albert and a diplomat's two children after they're kidnapped.
 The film ends with a parade in D.C.
-Cab's honor.
+Cab's honor followed by a post-credits scene with a shabby-looking dressed man climbing into the back of Tyrone Bywater's taxicab and claiming to be the Angel of Death and requesting Tyrone to take him to Hell to which he is then asked by Tyrone "Got any luggage?"